LouisYZK/dist/readme.md

 The learning record of RL ,Nov.
 2018.
 - **visual**

-The exploration of the Updated Methods and Toolkits using python\Javascript.
+The exploration of the Updated Methods and Toolkits using python\Javascript's library